statechannels/statechannels/packages/nitro-protocol/docs/wallet-devs/tutorial.md

 };
 ```

 Notice that the outcome field must conform to the `Outcome` type, which can also be imported from `@statechannels/nitro-protocol`.
-Don't worry about this field just yet, we will revisit it later.
+Don't worry about this field just yet, we will revisit it later (we got away with an empty array, for now).

 #### Fixed and Variable Parts